Showing posts with label Arizona martial arts. Show all posts

 Ellendale Field of Australia.

-Years ago (about 1965), when I was a teen at South High School, I demonstrated to a couple of students that I could break a rock.
+Years ago (about 1965), when I was a teen in SLC, I demonstrated to a couple of students that I could break a rock.
 Like a wild fire, this news spread rapidly throughout the school and in a week, I had people stepping way out of my way and acting very polite.
 So rock breaking can have added benefits we are unaware of.
 There was another time, in the outback in Australia in 1986 with an international group of geologists.
 It turned out that we had some from Japan with black belts so we had a contest to see who could break the most tops off of anthills (termite mounds).
 Not easy to do as most were highly silicified and could not be broken with a sledge hammer.

 Sensei Lenny Martin breaks his first rock